Readers, subscribe for a freebie. Click Here!

 What's your favorite writing tool?

 Sticky notes!
 I use multiple sticky notes daily.
-I also use them to highlight cool facts in books (especially when borrowed from the library, but my own, too).
+I also use them for quick notes and reminders.
+I use them to highlight cool facts in books (especially when borrowed from the library and in my own, too).
 When I'm brainstorming a topic to write about, I add a single topic to a sticky note.
 Then, I group similar topics together.
 I move the groups around to determine the rough outline for my book (or article).
 Even nonfiction authors need to have the right structure for their book.

 What are your favorite books for kids?